CAT Tips From Anish Krishna, 99.11%iler – MDI Gurgaon

 What was your strategy for the D-Day?
 How did you plan your CAT test taking?

 The plan was to stay calm and relaxed.
 I had confidence in my abilities to perform on the D day.
-I took a conscious decision to stick to my strategy that I was using while taking mock CATs.
+I took a conscious decision to stick to the strategy that I was using while taking mock CATs.

 What resources did you use while preparing for the essay writing?